 A rug can effortlessly transform any room.
 Not only can floor rugs change the look and mood of a room, they also have a range of practical benefits – from warming your home, to reducing noise, being cosy underfoot and protecting your floor.

-View our range of artisanal handwoven Weave Rugs below.
-Available in a range of sizes and fibres including Jute, Wool, Bamboo Silk and Viscose blend rugs.
+View our range of artisanal handwoven Weave rugs available in a range of sizes and fibres including Jute, Wool, Bamboo Silk and Viscose blend rugs.
+Or if you can’t find a rug that is just right?
+We can turn any carpet you love into a custom rug.
+Contact us today!

 – Grounding aspect

 When properly placed, a rug can define an area and anchor furniture in a room which helps to create a cosy and intimate space.
 This is particularly important in the ever-popular open plan living where you tend to have three different functioning areas – kitchen, dining and lounge in one big open space and without a rug, it can feel as though the furniture is ‘floating’ in the room.
-Add a rug and you’ll visually define the zone and anchor the furniture.
+Add a kitchen rug, dining rug or lounge rug and you’ll visually define the zone and anchor the furniture.

 – Warmth and comfort